global-input/global-input-message/README.md

 ## Usage

-import and create the connector object:
+import and create a connector object: